robotpony/w42/content/blog/2025/how-i-use-ai-tools-and-how-they-are-changing-software-development.md

 slug: 'how-i-use-ai-tools-and-how-they-are-changing-software-development'
 title: 'How I Use Ai Tools and How They Are Changing Software Development'
 date: '2025-08-07T14:14:30-07:00'
-draft: true
+draft: false
 ---

 <img src="http://images.warpedvisions.org/2025/07/ai-dream-wide.jpg" alt="AI Image" />

-Something weird happened last month.
-I caught myself sketching more than I had in years.
-Not less, but *more*.
-My notebook filled up with diagrams, wireframes, and half-formed ideas that used to live in my head until they died of neglect.
+Something weird happened the other day.
+I found myself sketching more than I had in years.
+I sharpened my pencils and pulled out my favourite silky-smooth graph books.
+The pages quickly fill with diagrams, wireframes, and half-formed ideas that used to live in my head until they died of neglect.
 The reason?
 I could finally get from sketch to fleshed-out concept fast enough that the ideas didn't evaporate.

-After a month of serious AI-assisted development, I'm starting to understand what these tools actually do well, and more importantly, where they'll cheerfully lead you off a cliff.
+After a few months of serious AI-assisted development, I'm starting to understand what these tools actually do well, and more importantly, where they'll cheerfully lead you off a cliff.
 They don't replace thinking, they amplify it.
 But only if you understand the difference between augmenting your expertise and outsourcing your judgment.

-## The arsenal: different tools for different jobs
+## Different tools for different jobs

-(needs a rewrite here)

-The key insight I've stumbled into is that different AI tools have different personalities, and matching the tool to the job makes all the difference.
-It's like having a workshop where each tool has a specific purpose, except some of these tools occasionally hallucinate.
+I’ve found that the most useful way to think about AI is as a collection of specialized tools.
+Each tool behaves like a hand‑crafted instrument with its own strengths and idiosyncrasies, and picking the right one for a given task can make the difference between success and frustration.
+Picture a workshop where every tool is built for a particular purpose—only a few of those tools occasionally start hallucinating.

 **Claude.ai** has become my design partner.
 I use it for ideation, design thinking, research, and writing.
 The conversational depth works perfectly for exploring complex problems, you can iterate on ideas in real-time without the cognitive overhead of context switching.
 But the real breakthrough came when I started using style guides as prompts.